I don’t want to disappoint you, but living completely zero-waste is impossible.

 I would recommend the stainless steel because it’s durable, keeps the liquid cold for a very long time (or warm if you use it for coffee or tea!).

-If you crave for some beverage, try to find a product, that comes in a glass or aluminum bottle.
-But more about that below!
+If you crave for some beverage, try to find a product, that comes in a glass, and then reuse the bottle!
+Read below, for more about it!

 3: Reusable bag

 You can check amazing creators on Etsy, such as my grandma!
 She creates from recycled jeans, amazing bags.